h15200/notes/systems-design.md

      - tera 1 x 10 ^ 12 (trillion)
      - peta 1 x 10 ^ 15 (quadrillion)

-3. Bandwith estimation (how much data is being processed per second)
+   - Bandwith estimation (how much data is being processed per second)

    - take the value form #1 (rps) and multiple by how much data is processed per query

-## Sketching up an abstract design

-Illustrate the building blocks of the system and the relationships between them

-3. Mock out a basic UI (if front end is required)
-   Very rough sketch

-Consider what will be required for your user(s) to complete a single transaction, from initiation to feedback. what UI elements are required?

-4. Define your data model
+3. Define your data model

-- choose a database, as well as block storage for things like photos and videos
-- define the data model early to clarify how data will flow among different components
-- sql vs no sql

-5. Define your API
+4. Define your API

-- define what APIs are expected from the system. postTweet(userId, tweetData, userLocation, timeStamp)

-6. High Level Design
+5. High Level Design (draw.io)
    Draw a block diagram with 5-6 boxes representing core components (client, load balancer, servers, CDN, database)

-7. Detailed Design
+6. Detailed Design
    Dig deeper into these high level components.
    Take trade offs, pros and cons of each decision ex.